Box moves on Littlewood-Richardson tableaux and an application to invariant subspace varieties: Introduction

 In general, the poset $\mathcal P_{\sf boundary}$ may be difficult to determine.
-If, however, the shape $\beta\setminus\gamma$ of the LR-tableaux is a horizontal and vertical strip then it turns out that any two tableaux in dominance partial order can be transformed into each other by using increasing box moves \cite{kst}.
+If, however, the shape $\beta\setminus\gamma$ of the LR-tableaux is a horizontal and vertical strip then it turns out that any two tableaux in dominance partial order can be transformed into each other by using increasing box moves \cite{kst}, see Section \ref{sec-tableaux} for definitions.

 Hence we obtain: